api3-ecosystem/interactive-guides/read-a-dapi/step-4/README.md

-## Reading from the dAPI
+## Setting the dAPI Proxy Address

+To set the dAPI proxy address, we will use the `setProxyAddress()` function in the `DataFeedReaderExample` contract.
+This function allows the owner of the contract to update the proxy contract address.

-In this step, we will read data from the dAPI using the `DataFeedReaderExample` contract.
+Get the proxy address for a dAPI from the [API3 Market](https://market.api3.org) and set it in the `DataFeedReaderExample` contract.

-### Create the `read-dapi.js` Script

-Create a new file named `read-dapi.js` in the `scripts` directory and add the following code:
+Create a new file named `set-proxy-address.js` in the `scripts` directory and add the following code:

+Set your proxy address in `DapiProxy`.

 ```javascript
 const hre = require('hardhat');